Skip to content

 Observability

-Understanding the event system in SDK v2.
+Understanding the event system in SDK.

-SDK v2 uses an event-based observability system through the hooks package.
+SDK uses an event-based observability system through the hooks package.
 Events are emitted at key points during execution, allowing you to monitor, debug, and audit your applications.

 const (